idontknowaboutbeer/idontknowaboutbeer/README.md

 - 👋 Hi, I’m @idontknowaboutbeer
 - 👀 I’m interested in drinking beer and brewing beer
 - 🌱 I’m currently learning sports science and entrepreneurship
 - 💞️ I’m looking to collaborate on anything.
-Cuz I don't have idea at coding lol
+(I don't have idea at coding.)
 - 📫 How to reach me gmail@idontknowaboutbeer

 <!---